Deleted Secret Service texts to be sent to Jan. 6 committee by Tuesday: Lofgren

-(The Hill) – Rep. Zoe Lofgren (D-Calif.), a member of the House committee investigating the Jan.
+(The Hill) — Democratic Rep. Zoe Lofgren of California, a member of the House committee investigating the Jan.
 6, 2021 attack on the U.S. Capitol, said Sunday that deleted Secret Service texts sent the day before and day of the insurrection will be turned over to the panel by Tuesday.

 The Department of Homeland Security (DHS) alleges that messages from Jan.
 5 and Jan.
 6, 2021 were erased as part of a planned system migration.